christsven/H.E.A.T/ruleset/heat-ruleset.md

 #### Machine gun buff

 As a quite popular buff for MGs, all weapons in the machine gun team slot deal D2 Pins to make them more viable.
+That is also why you get a shitton of MGs per platoon, as LMG teams are now probably preferable?
+At least thats the intention.

 #### Pintle-mounted weapons/FLAK rule